huTurkie/roastd-website-v2/plan.md

     *   The AI service transforms the image based on the prompt and returns the new, generated image.

 4.  **Delivery (User 1 - Mobile App)**:
-    *   The AI-generated image is saved to Supabase and appears in User 1's in-app inbox.
+    *   The AI-generated image and the associated prompt from User 2 are saved to Supabase and appear in User 1's in-app inbox.

 5.  **Completion (User 1 - Mobile App)**:
     *   User 1 can view the generated image in their inbox and share it back to their own Instagram Story, completing the loop.